Testsuite configuration reference Beta

 analysis

 The analysis command is similar to your run command, but with coverage instrumentation enabled.
-Analysis generates coverage data that tells Smarter Testing which source files were covered by each test atom.
+Analysis generates coverage data that tells Smarter Testing which source files are covered by each test atom.

 Analysis can run in two modes: